redhat-ai-services/ai-accelerator/documentation/installation.md

 - [openshift-install](https://github.com/openshift/installer/releases) (optional) - Tool used for monitoring the [cluster installation progress](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html-single/installing_on_any_platform/index#installation-installing-bare-metal_installing-platform-agnostic).

 - [yq](https://github.com/mikefarah/yq?tab=readme-ov-file#install) - a lightweight and portable command-line YAML, JSON and XML processor.
 Used by installation scripts when working with configuration files.
 WARNING!!
 The yq python implementation does not work.
-Ensure to use Mike Fark implementation.
+Ensure to use Mike Farah implementation.

 ### Access to an OpenShift Cluster